e18e/e18e/docs/blog/replacements-fyi-launch.md

 ## The idea

-The [module replacements](https://github.com/e18e/module-replacements) project provides community-defined mappings of npm packages to their recommended alternatives, whether those be native functionality, snippets, or other packages.
+The [module replacements](https://github.com/e18e/module-replacements) project provides a community-defined list of npm packages and their recommended alternatives, whether that's replacing with native functionality, small code snippets, or other packages entirely.

 This data is already used in various tools today, such as the [e18e ESLint plugin](https://github.com/e18e/eslint-plugin), the [e18e CLI](https://github.com/e18e/cli) and [npmx](https://npmx.dev).

 However, there isn't a great way to explore this data in a more general way.
-The e18e site has a set of [replacement docs](https://e18e.dev/docs/replacements/), but these are a subset of the data since they only list documented replacements.
-All native replacements and snippet replacements are missing in these docs.
+The e18e site has a set of [replacement docs](https://e18e.dev/docs/replacements/), but these only cover a subset of the data as they only list documented replacements.
+All native and snippet replacements are missing from these docs.

 The solution?
 Build a dedicated site for exploring this data!
 A place where you can search for packages and see if there are any replacements available, filter by runtime, and view the details of each replacement.

 ## The collaboration

 Two weeks ago, I threw the idea out there in the e18e Discord and asked a few people what they thought about it.
-That same day, [@paolo.ricciuti](https://bsky.app/profile/paolo.ricciuti.me) jumped on it and already had a basic svelte-powered site up and running by the end of the day! :fire:
+That same day, [@paolo.ricciuti.me](https://bsky.app/profile/paolo.ricciuti.me) jumped on it and already had a basic svelte-powered site up and running by the end of the day! :fire:

 In the following days, [@AlexanderKaran](https://bsky.app/profile/alexanderkaran.bsky.social), [Roman](https://bsky.app/profile/rman.dev), and [@dreyfus](https://bsky.app/profile/dreyfus11.bsky.social) all joined in the fun and started working on the project with Paolo.